ricallinson/jmm/README.md

 	jmm env

+### jmm get

+Get a package from [github.com](https://github.com/) and copy its source into the current workspace.

+	jmm get github.com/ricallinson/jmmimporttest

 ### jmm here

 Creates a new Java-- workspace at the given path and exports the JMMPATH as that directory.